adonisjs/legacy-docs/3.0/querybuilder.md

 ---
-title: Database Query Builder
+title: Query Builder
 description: Adonis database query builder
 permalink: query-builder
 weight: 1
 categories:
 - Database
 ---

-{{TOC}}

-# Query Builder

-Query builder provides a fluent syntax to write SQL queries in Node.js.
+AdoniJs Query builder gives you a unified syntax to interact with SQL databases using Javascript methods.
+This guide explains and list all of the available methods.

-By the end of this guide you will know:

-1. How to create SQL queries using query builder.
-2. How to make use of aggregate methods to find records.
-3. How to define SQL query joins.
-4. How to insert,update and delete rows from database.
+Checkout out [Database Setup](database-setup) to check list of supported databases and configuration options.

 ## Introduction

 Writing SQL queries can be tedious in so many ways, even if you are good with SQL.

-Let's imagine you write all of your queries for MySQL and after some time, your manager asks you to migrate everything to PostgreSQL.
+Let's imagine you write all of your queries for MySQL and after some time your manager asks you to migrate everything to PostgreSQL.
 Now you will have to re-write/amend your MySQL queries to make sure they work well with PostgreSQL.

 Another issue can be of building queries incrementally, Let's say your application you have conditional blocks to make incremental queries.

-**Without Query Builder**
+##### Without Query Builder

 ```javascript
 const sql = 'SELECT * FROM `users`'